ezoehunt/alopex-protos/tabzero/README.md

 #### Your first Browser Tab - the Homescreen
 1. Check out your Homescreen.
 This is your **first Browser Tab.** Scroll up and down to see your content.
-2. Swipe down from the Status Bar to see your **notificiations.** (notifications only works on the Homescreen in the prototype.)
+2. Swipe down from the Status Bar to see your **notifications.** (notifications only works on the Homescreen in the prototype.)
 3. Close your notifications - tap the Home icon or swipe up from the bottom of Notifications (directly above the darker Navigation Bar at the bottom of the screen).
 4. Swipe up from the dark Navigation Bar at the bottom of the screen to see the **Tab Manager.** Since you haven't opened anything else yet, your Homescreen is the only thing in the Tab Manager right now.
 The Homescreen is always present in the Tab Manager at the top.
 5. Close the Tab Manager by tapping the Home icon.